minqiaowang/oracle-sharded-database/setup-nonshard-app/setup-nonshard-app.md

 In this lab, you will perform the following steps:

-- Create a non-sharded instance.
+- Create a non-shard service.
 - Create the demo schema
 - Setup and run the demo application
 - Export the demo data.